YingjieQiao/my-website/README.md

 The website is not encrypted with HTTPS because my server is Ubuntu 20 and the free SSL service I was looking at is not updated to be comparable with this version of Ubuntu yet: https://community.letsencrypt.org/t/attributeerror-module-acme-challenges-has-no-attribute-tlssni01/122252

+TODO

+Deploy the website onto a server running on Ubuntu 18, as it is known that this version is compatible with HTTPS.